chaoooooooooos/LeetCode/README.md

 # LeetCode
-A collection of solutions to LeetCode problems.
+A collection of solutions to Leetcode problems.